AnassSolybi/Cura-Engine-Docker-image/DOCKER.md

 1. **Out of memory**: Increase Docker memory limit or use a machine with more RAM
 2. **Conan download fails**:
    - Check internet connection and Conan remote configuration
+   - The Docker build uses `conanfile.docker.py` which handles UltiMaker dependencies gracefully
+   - If UltiMaker packages are unavailable, they will be built from source with `--build=missing`
-   - If you see errors about `sentrylibrary/1.0.0` or `npmpackage` not found:
+   - If you see errors about packages not being found:
-     - The Dockerfile automatically detects if the UltiMaker remote is unreachable
-     - It will patch `conanfile.py` to work without these optional dependencies
-     - Sentry support will be disabled, but CuraEngine will still build
-     - If you have access to the UltiMaker remote, verify `ULTIMAKER_CONAN_REMOTE_URL` is correct
+     - Ensure `--build=missing` is used (it's included in the Dockerfile)
+     - Check that ConanCenter remote is configured (it's added by default)
-     - Some packages like `clipper@ultimaker/stable` may still require UltiMaker remote access
+     - Some packages may need to be built from source if recipes are available
 3. **Compiler errors**: Ensure you're using a compatible base image (Ubuntu 22.04)
-4. **UltiMaker remote not found**:
-   - The default UltiMaker Conan remote URL may need to be adjusted
-   - Contact UltiMaker or check their documentation for the correct remote URL
-   - Some packages may require authentication - configure Conan credentials if needed
+4. **Package resolution errors**:
+   - The Docker conanfile uses fallback mechanisms for UltiMaker packages
+   - Packages like `clipper` and `mapbox-wagyu` will be resolved from ConanCenter or built from source
+   - If a package cannot be resolved, check if a Conan recipe exists in ConanCenter
+   - The build will fail with a clear error message if a required package cannot be found or built

 ### Runtime Issues